Large soldiers assembled in row. Author: Paul S. Taylor.

-Six Hebrew words were used in reference to giants.
-But not all indicated that they were especially tall.
+Six Hebrew words are used in Scripture in reference to giants.
+But not all indicate that they were especially tall.

 Hebrew: Nephilim, meaning “violent” or “causing to fall” (Genesis 6:4)